makeabilitylab/physcomp/esp32/led-fade.md

 #### So what PWM frequency and resolution should I use?

 So, what PWM frequency and resolution should you use?
 This is context dependent.
-Remember, the Arduino Uno supplies a ~490MHz PWM waveform at 8 bits.
+Remember, the Arduino Uno supplies a ~490 Hz PWM waveform at 8 bits—though pins 5 and 6 are can drive a waveform at 980 Hz ([link](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)).
 And this is more than fast enough to smoothly fade between different LED brightness levels.
-So, you can always start there (~490MHz freq, 8-bit resolution) and then play around.
+So, you can always start there (~490 Hz freq, 8-bit resolution) and then play around.

 #### Using the LEDC API